HTTPArchive/almanac.httparchive.org/src/content/en/2019/third-parties.md

     <img src="/static/images/2019/05_Third_Parties/fig5.png" aria-labelledby="fig5-caption" width="600">
   </a>
   <div id="fig5-caption" class="visually-hidden">Chart showing the breakdown of content types for each third party category.
 Images and scripts make up the majority of requests for each category.
 CDN requests have an especially large proportion of fonts.</div>
   <figcaption>Figure 5.
-Percent of third party requests by category and content type.</figcaption>
+Percent of third-party requests by category and content type.</figcaption>
 </figure>

 Several other amusing factoids jump out from this data.
 Tracking pixels (image requests to analytics domains) make up 1.6% of all network requests, six times as many video requests are to social networks like Facebook and Twitter than dedicated video providers like YouTube and Vimeo (presumably because the default YouTube embed consists of HTML and a preview thumbnail but not an autoplaying video), and there are still more requests for first-party images than all scripts combined.